vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 ```

 The configuration above, except `fflags` and `env`, is the default configuration of Vinegar.
 **Note:** it is important to ensure double quotes wherever needed - this shows we are working with text (strings).

+If you wish to edit Vinegar's configuration, it is **highly** reccomended to use `vinegar edit`, as it will prevent configuration failures.

 ## Configuration fields